TheOdinProject/curriculum/foundations/javascript_basics/project_etch_a_sketch.md

 #### Extra credit
 Transform the behavior of a square when interacting with the mouse by introducing a series of modifications.

-1. Rather than a simple color change from black to white, each interaction should randomize the square's RGB value entirely.
+1. Rather than a color change from black to white, each interaction should randomize the square's RGB value entirely.
 2. Additionally, implement a progressive darkening effect where each interaction adds 10% more black or color to the square.
 The objective is to achieve a completely black square only after ten interactions.

 You can choose to do either one or both of these challenges, it's up to you.